Ever have that piece of furniture that is pretty, but super plain? Totally functional and in need of a mini makeover? Have I got the product for you!

 Once I made the cuts, I used 400 grit sandpaper to smooth out the edges and I pulled out these odd things I bought on Amazon once called Sandits.

-They were perfect for smoothing out the interior curves.I saw them once and they were super cheap so I threw them in the cart….
-I knew they’d come in handy one day….
+They are essentially sandpaper swabs, and were perfect for smoothing out the interior curves.I saw them once and they were super cheap so I threw them in the cart….
+I knew they’d come in handy one day.

 Once I was done with the first door, I pulled out the section that was left and it was a PERFECT fit to the interior of the second door- how lucky is that?!